aijaz/blog/content/posts/2010/2010-01-28-japanese-pull-saws.markdown

----
 comments: false
 date: '2010-01-28 19:07:54'
 slug: japanese-pull-saws
 title: Japanese Pull Saws
-Category:
-- Woodworking
+Category: Woodworking
-tags:
-- Hand Tools
+Tags: Hand Tools, Saws, Tools
-- Saws
-- Tools
----

 When I first started dabbling in woodworking at the age of 15, the only tool I used to cut wood was an old, rusted woodsaw.
 Every cut would start straight